HieuDaoTrung/criticalthinking/Day 8.md

     > When running into difficulties because ideas are running dry, the blue hat can direct the activities.
     >> Control all the other hats.

-4. Example of application
+4. Benefits of 6 thinking hats:
+  - Generates ideas immediately
+  - Simple
+  - Individual or group
+  - Avoids potential threats or arguments
+  - Encourages communication
-  -   Yes
+  - Improves decision making